jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 We recommend the use of these TESTINGONLY APIs, given the comprehensive [integration testing strategies](../design-principles/0190-testing-strategies.md) we are using.

-For a good example, look at how this API is defined: `PasswordCredentialsApi.GetConfirmationToken`.
+For a good example, look at how this API is defined: `PersonCredentialsApi.GetConfirmationToken`.

 Look at how the service operation is defined, and how the `GetRegistrationPersonConfirmationRequest` is defined.

-Navigate down the code path down from the API service operation, and down through the Application ( `PasswordCredentialsApplication.GetPersonRegistrationConfirmationAsync()`) to the Domain layer.
+Navigate down the code path down from the API service operation, and down through the Application ( `PersonCredentialsApplication.GetPersonRegistrationConfirmationAsync()`) to the Domain layer.

 You will see the disciplined use of the `#if TESTINGONLY` compiler directive, to ensure that none of this code reaches a production server - ever.
 After all, if this specific API were ever exposed to the public, it would seriously compromise entirely all security measures that have been build in!